-where $\alpha$ is a Riemannian metric and $\beta$ is a 1-form satisfying $\|\beta\|_{\alpha}<1$.
-After many mathematician's efforts, Bao-Robles-Shen finally classify Randers metrics of constant flag curvature by using the navigation method (\cite{BRS}).
-Further, Shen-Yildirim classify Randers metrics of weakly isotropic flag curvature (\cite{SYi}).
+A Randers metric is defined by $ F= \alpha+\beta$, where $\alpha$ is a Riemannian metric and $\beta$ is a 1-form with $b=\|\beta\|_{\alpha}<1$.
+After many mathematicians' efforts, Bao-Robles-Shen finally classify Randers metrics of constant flag curvature by using the navigation method (\cite{BRS}).
+Further, Shen-Yildirim characterize Randers metrics of scalar flag curvature and classify Randers metrics of weakly isotropic flag curvature (\cite{SYi}).
 There are Randers metrics of scalar flag curvature which are neither of weakly isotropic flag curvature nor locally projectively flat (\cite{CZ} \cite{SX}).
 So far, the problem of classifying Randers metrics of scalar flag curvature still remains open.

-Recently, square metrics have been shown to have many special geometric properties.
-A square metric is defined in the following form

-where $\alpha$ is a Riemannian metric and $\beta$ is a $1$-form with $\|\beta\|_{\alpha}<1$.
-In \cite{SY}, Shen-Yildirim determine the local structure of all locally projectively flat square metrics of constant flag curvature.
-L. Zhou shows that a square metric of constant flag curvature must be locally projectively flat (\cite{Z}).
-Later on, the present author and Z. Shen further prove that a square metric in dimension $n\ge 3$ is of scalar flag curvature if and only if it is locally projectively flat, and they also classify closed manifolds with a square metric of scalar flag curvature in dimension $n\ge 3$ (\cite{SYa}).
+A square metric is written as $ F =(\alpha+\beta)^2/\alpha$, where $\alpha$ is a Riemannian metric and $\beta$ is a $1$-form with $b=\|\beta\|_{\alpha}<1$.
+In \cite{SY}, Shen-Yildirim determine the local structure of locally projectively flat square metrics of constant flag curvature.
+Zhou shows that a square metric of constant flag curvature is locally projectively flat (\cite{Z}).
+Later on, we prove that a square metric in dimension $n\ge 3$ is of scalar flag curvature iff. it is locally projectively flat (\cite{SYa}).